jligm-hash/llm-api-rotator/README.md

 - **No token counting** — the script doesn't know remaining quota until it tries
 - **Single stable model name** — server mode exposes one local model to all clients
 - **Reactive exhaustion detection** — quota is only detected when a request actually fails
-- **In-memory state** — restarting the server resets all cooldown state (which is fine for daily-reset free APIs)
+- **In-memory state** — restarting the server resets all cooldown state (which is fine for daily-reset quota)

 ---